 FAQ

-Yes, feel free to substitute the canned tuna with sliced chicken, pork, beef, spam or soft tofu.
-If you're substituting with raw meat, add it when the stock begins to boil and cook the meat through.
+Yes, feel free to substitute the canned tuna with sliced chicken, pork shoulder or pork belly, beef, spam or soft tofu.
+If you're substituting with raw meat, fry it after you've sautรฉed the onions and garlic until it's cooked through.

-Feel free to top the hot bubbling stew with soft tofu, cooked or raw egg (mixed into the hot stew to cook it through), pan-fried spam/ham, or cooked instant ramen.
+Other topping ideas for kimchi jjigae can include cooked or raw egg (mixed into the hot stew to cook it through), pan-fried spam/ham, mushrooms, zucchini, or cooked instant ramen.

 ๐ Recipe